jottenlips/making-midi/README.md

 ## App 2

-- Midi controlled display
+- MIDI controlled display

 ## App 3

-- Control a synthesizer with midi
+- Control a synthesizer with MIDI